ethereum/hive/README.md

 Adding a new client implementation to `hive` entails creating a Dockerfile (and related resources), based on which `hive` will assemble the docker image to use as the blueprint for testing.

-The client definition(s) should reside in the `clients` folder, each named `<project>_<tag>` where `<project>` is the official name of the client (lowercase, no fancy characters), and `<tag>` is an arbitrary id up to the client maintainers to make the best use of. `hive` will automatically pick up all clients from this folder.
+The client definition(s) should reside in the `clients` folder, inside a folder named `<project>` where `<project>` is the official name of the client (lowercase, no fancy characters). `hive` will automatically pick up all clients from this folder.

 There aren't many contraints on the image itself, though a few required caveats exist:

  * It should be as tiny as possible (play nice with others).
 Preferably use `alpine` Linux.
  * It should expose the following ports: 8545 (HTTP RPC), 8546 (WS RPC), 30303 (devp2p).
- * It should have a single entrypoint (script?) defined, which can initialize and run the client.
+ * It should have a single entrypoint (or script) defined, which can initialize and run the client.

-For devp2p tests or other simulations that require to know the specific enode of the client instance, the client must provide an `enode.sh` that echoes the enode of the running instance.
-This is executed by the Hive host remotely to get the id.

-The client has the responsibility of mapping the Hive genesis.json and Hive environment variables to its own local genesis format and command line flags.
-To assist in this, Hive illustrates a technique in the `clients/trinity` folder using `mapper.jq`, which is invoked in `trinity.sh` This technique can be replicated for other clients.

-For guidance, check out the reference [`go-ethereum:latest`](https://github.com/ethereum/hive/blob/master/clients/go-ethereum/Dockerfile) client.
+For guidance, check out the reference [go-ethereum](https://github.com/ethereum/hive/blob/master/clients/go-ethereum/Dockerfile) client.

-### Initializing the client
+## Initializing the client

-Since `hive` does not want to enforce any CLI parameterization scheme on client implementations, it injects all the required configurations into the Linux containers prior to launching the client's `entrypoint` script.
+hive injects all the required configurations into the Linux containers prior to launching the client's `entrypoint` script.
 It is then left to this script to interpret all the environmental configs and initialize the client appropriately.

 The chain configurations files: